cluoma/steamlink.service/README.md

 sudo systemctl daemon-reload
 sudo systemctl enable steamlink.service
 ```
-Reboot you Pi and it should boot directly into Steam Link.
+Reboot your Pi and it should boot directly into Steam Link.